google/ExoPlayer/extensions/opus/README.md

-# ExoPlayer Opus extension
+# ExoPlayer Opus module

-The Opus extension provides `LibopusAudioRenderer`, which uses libopus (the Opus decoding library) to decode Opus audio.
+The Opus module provides `LibopusAudioRenderer`, which uses libopus (the Opus decoding library) to decode Opus audio.

 ## License note

-Please note that whilst the code in this repository is licensed under [Apache 2.0][], using this extension also requires building and including one or more external libraries as described below.
+Please note that whilst the code in this repository is licensed under [Apache 2.0][], using this module also requires building and including one or more external libraries as described below.
 These are licensed separately.

 [Apache 2.0]: https://github.com/google/ExoPlayer/blob/release-v2/LICENSE